Taxes

 Employment Security (Unemployment) Taxes

 Georgia's unemployment insurance law is the Employment Security Law, which is administered by the Georgia Department of Labor.
-The tax rate for new employers is 2.7% imposed on the first $8,500 of wages paid to each employee in a calendar year.
-Thirty-six months, after the computation date (6/30 of each year), the tax rate is computed annually based on the unemployment experience of the company.
-Computed rates range from 0.03% to a maximum of 7.02%.
+The tax rate for new employers is 2.7% imposed on the first $9,500 of gross wages paid to each employee in a calendar year.
+The rate is recalculated annually thereafter once the computation date (June 30) is reached on or after the 36 consecutive months.
+Any gross wage over the $9,500.00 would be nontaxable therefore there would be no more cost to the employer on this employee, $9,500.00 X 2.70% = $256.50 per employee.

-The maximum amount of unemployment benefits a claimant may be paid is $320 each week up to 26 weeks, effective July 2006.
+The maximum amount of unemployment benefits a claimant may be paid is $330 each week up to 14 weeks.